-A capital allowance is the amount a company is able to offset against tax due to the depreciation of assets it has bought, working on the theory that the value of that asset, such as a car, decreases each year.
-This figure (the write-down allowance, or WDA) is calculated based on the car's $CO_2$ emissions and by deducting its value when it is sold from the cost when it was new.
-Attractive tax advantages are available for fleets purchasing cars outright especially if the cars are low emitters of $CO_2$ .
+A capital allowance is the amount a company is allowed to offset against corporation tax due to the depreciation of assets it has bought, working on the theory that the value of that asset, such as a car, decreases every year.
+This figure - the write-down allowance, or WDA - is calculated relative to the car's CO_2 emissions as well as by deducting its value when it is sold from the cost when it was new.

-A 100% first-year allowance (FYA) applies to cars with zero emissions of $CO_2$ while driving.
-New cars purchased outright with $CO_2$ emissions of 1-50g/km are eligible for a WDA of 18% a year in 2022/23, while those with higher emissions attract a WDA of 6% a year.
+A 100% first-year write-down allowance (FYA) applies to cars bought with CO2 emissions not exceeding 50g/km, applicable until 31 March 2021.
+New cars purchased outright with CO2 emissions of 51-110g/km are eligible for a WDA of 18% a year in 2020/21, while those with higher emissions attract a WDA of 6% a year.